 30-DAY CONDITIONAL WARRANTY/RETURNS/REFUNDS POLICY

 RETURNS/REFUNDS/RE-MIXES: We hand-mix and sell Caliper Paint.
 The color may vary slightly from the color swatch shown.
 Therefore, in order for you to get a return/refund/remix on your purchase you need to send us valid demonstrable photo proof that our paint was formulated/mixed incorrectly.
-Generally, we will gladly refund purchases for situations such as blue paint was shipped for a red caliper.
-If you receive a defective product or partial order, we will be happy to fully fulfill your order.
+Generally, we will gladly refund purchases for situations such as blue paint was shipped for a red paint.
+If you receive a defective product or partial order, we will be happy to fully correct it.